Sam-Gledhill/PathFinder/README.md

 # Path Finder

-Dynamic path-finding demo written in SDL2
+Dynamic path-finding demo written in SDL2.

+The path is restricted only to left/right/up/down movements, and currently only implements the breadth-first pathfinding algorithm.

 ## Demo